+hostname(config) # failover

-Step 7 Enable failover. hostname(config)# failover Step 8 Power on the secondary unit and enable failover on the unit if it is not already enabled: hostname(config)# failover The active unit sends the configuration in running memory to the standby unit.
+Step 8 Power on the secondary unit and enable failover on the unit if it is not already enabled:

+'''

+hostname(config) # failover

+'''

+The active unit sends the configuration in running memory to the standby unit.
 As the configuration synchronizes, the messages "Beginning configuration replication: Sending to mate" and "End Configuration Replication to mate" appear on the primary console.

 Step 9 Save the configuration to Flash memory on the Primary unit.
+Because the commands entered on the primary unit are replicated to the secondary unit, the secondary unit also saves its configuration to Flash memory.

+'''

+hostname(config)# copy running-config startup-config

+'''

-Because the commands entered on the primary unit are replicated to the secondary unit, the secondary unit also saves its configuration to Flash memory. hostname(config)# copy running-config startup-config Step 10 If necessary, force any failover group that is active on the primary to the active state on the secondary.
-To force a failover group to become active on the secondary unit, issue the following command in the system execution space on the primary unit: hostname# no failover active group group_id The group_id argument specifies the group you want to become active on the secondary unit.
+Step 10 If necessary, force any failover group that is active on the primary to the active state on the secondary.
+To force a failover group to become active on the secondary unit, issue the following command in the system execution space on the primary unit:

+The group id argument specifies the group you want to become active on the secondary unit.